 Can the top of the pineapple fruit be cut off and planted in order to produce a new plant?
 The answer is YES!
 There are many variations on how to propagate pineapple.
 The drier the environment, the more precise the instructions need to be followed.
 In Hawaii, especially in high rainfall areas, propagating pineapple is relatively easy.

-The simplest method is to cut off the top of the pineapple (called the crown) as you would normally do when cutting the fruit.
-Let this sit in a shaded, dry area for 2-7 days.
-Then, plant it in your garden, keeping the leaves above ground.
-Leaving the crown on the counter for several days will dry it out a bit, making it less susceptible to rot.
-When you plant it, keep in mind that the mature plant can grow to 3-4 feet in diameter and in height.
-Mature plants also have a tendency to fall over, so by planting several together, they will give each other support.
+The simplest method is to cut off the top of the pineapple, called the crown, as you normally would do when cutting the fruit.
+Let the top sit in a shaded, dry area for 2-7 days.
+Before planting, remove the dried fruity portion and some of the lower leaves exposing ½ -1 inch of the stem.
+Letting the crown sit for several days will seal the wound and make it less susceptible to rot.
+When planting, keep in mind that the mature plant can grow to 3-4 feet in diameter and height.
+Mature plants also have a tendency to fall over, thus planting several together, they will give each other support.

 Alternatively, the stem can be placed in a shallow glass of water.
 Be careful to place only the stem and not the leaves in the water.
 After a short time, roots will form; it is then ready to be planted outside.